Huhu beetle

 A large brown beetle with its wings outstretched

 The beetle is nocturnal and is strongly attracted to light, such as that from human dwellings.[19]
-During daytime, the beetle hides in crevices or under debris.
-It will become active after dusk, apparently triggered by the decreasing light intensity.
-The female tends to come out earlier than the male and stay in place.
+During daytime, the beetle hides in crevices or under debris, only becoming active after dusk.
+The female becomes active earlier than the male, but tends not to travel around as much.
 After coming out, the beetle will raise its elytra and begin wing movements to "warm up" its flight muscles before beginning to fly.
-One study recorded flight activity being abundant throughout the night until 2 am before ceasing between 4-5 am.[15]:737
+One study recorded flight activity being abundant throughout the night until 2 am before ceasing between 4–5 am.[15]:737

 The adult female apparently produces an olfactory cue which attracts the male, with the male seemingly flying more frequently to detect the female.[15][9]:649 The adult of both sexes will exhibit a display behaviour if disturbed with the head jutting forward, mandibles opening to their full extent, antennae flailing and the head being raised and lowered.
 When anything touches the mandibles, it can deliver a bite and will latch onto the object.
-Between beetles, this can escalate to combat with preliminary grappling occurring with fore legs which usually results in an individual being thrown onto its back.
+The beetles escalate conflicts into combat by grappling with their forelegs, typically throwing one opponent onto its back.
 Any object coming into contact with the mandibles is seized frequently resulting in the loss of appendages.[15]:738–739 Usually, the male copulates with the female between 10 pm and 1 am.
 This begins when the male approaches the female from behind and mounts it while gripping its thorax with the middle and rear legs.
-If successful, both beetles become somewhat inactive, with both sexes antennae twitching and with the male using its mandibles to stimulate the female, a process which may last up to fifteen minutes.
+If successful, both beetles become somewhat inactive, with both sexes antennae twitching and with the male mandibles stimulating the female's upper surface, a process which may last up to fifteen minutes.
 The pair then begin to copulate, which may take up to twelve minutes.[15]:739–740

 Gut microbiome